For Professional Clients only - not for Retail use or distribution

 Source: J.P.
-Morgan Asset Management as at September 2018.
+Morgan Asset Management as at 31 July 2019.

-For more information visit www.jpmorgan.com.
+For more information visit www.jpmorgan.com

 As a global investment manager, we help institutions, intermediaries and individuals meet their goals, fulfill their ambitions, and prepare for the future.
 But as the world changes, so do our clients’ needs.
 That’s why we have a long history of adapting to suit the times and keeping our focus on what matters most to our clients.

 Doing this takes experience and expertise.
 We bring together people and data to spot the trends that will shape the future.
 This provides a unique perspective which allows us to always invest with conviction.
-We are responsible for £449.4 billion (€508.2 billion/$593.3 billion)* of assets for our clients who trust us to deliver sustainable returns.
+We are responsible for £421.4 billion (€469.5 billion/$536.7 billion)* of assets for our clients who trust us to deliver sustainable returns.
 We remain determined to build future prosperity for them, and for all of society.
-Today, we have 4,900 people across six continents who focus on doing just this.
+Today, we have over 5,000 people across 32 countries who focus on doing just this.

 If you have any questions regarding this event, please email firstname.lastname@example.org.